DIGITAL STEPS FELLOWS 2017 – 2018

 “We want to change the way services are provided and accessed in Syria.
 We want to show people that technology can be used to improve service delivery, that it can make it possible for people to reach services that had previously been closed off to them.
 We want to change the way people find jobs and employees, so they don’t have to rely on relationships anymore.Our future Syria is one where services are delivered in a new way, where jobs are found on the basis of experience not relationships, and where coexistence is fostered in the workplace and beyond.”

 PeaceLens is a youth-led project that trains Syrian youth on documentary film-making.
 The team aims to support young Syrians to use film to express peaceful ideas and to rebuild communications between youth from different areas in Syria.
-Through the Digital Steps program, PeaceLens have developed the concept of ‘Channel 3’, a digital platform for Syrian youth to create, watch and interact with non-violent media content that highlights common ground rather than difference.
-The process of developing Channel 3 was itself a journey in which the room to discuss, deliberate and test provided by the Digital Steps program were crucial.
+Through the Digital Steps program, PeaceLens worked on a digital platform for Syrian youth to create, watch and interact with non-violent media content that highlights common ground rather than difference.
+Today, PeaceLens continue to use film and social media to provide a space for young people to to discuss topics that connect them.
+The PeaceLens team continue to expand their programs inside Syria, applying the skills of ideation and testing provided by the Digital Steps program.

 “This space is often lacking in Syria, stifling creativity.
 Yet we have a right to fail.
 That right leads us to learn, to dream bigger and wilder.”